|

 I

-Left carving from Art DelFavero’s collection and right carving from Carol Lee Allen’s collection.
+The left carving is from Art DelFavero's collection and the right carving is from Carol Lee Allen's collection.

 U